 Requirement Hours

 Total Credits 30

 Course Credits ^{1, 2, 3} 20 (minimal)

-This includes Translational Science (4cr), Statistics (3cr), and ethics and integrity and diversity inclusion training requirements (3 cr)
+This includes Translational Science (4cr), Statistics (3cr), and ethics and integrity and diversity inclusion training requirements (4 cr)

 Research Credits 4 6 (minimal)

 1 Maximum of 50 percent of credits can transfer from M.S. degree and/or graduate courses from other universities.
+2 Course credits may include a max of 6 credits of 4000-level courses (not including 4974 or 4994).
+Additional 4000-level courses or courses numbered lower than 4000 can be included on the POS as supporting courses.
+3 Course credits may include a maximum 6 credits total in 5974, 5984, and 6984 courses and 3 total credits of seminar.

+4 No transfers from other degrees allowed.

 Audited courses may not be included on the POS.
 All courses offered A/F must be taken A/F (and not P/F) if they are to appear on the POS.
 All courses on the POS must be completed with a grade of C- or better (or must be retaken).